SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

     var count: UInt8 = 17                   // no - use of sized type is unnecessary here
     var price: Double                       // yes - general-purpose floating-point declared as Double

-*Rationale: Defaulting to Int and Double means that everyday values are immediately interoperable in Swift code, and provides a consistent rule for which types to choose.
+*Rationale: Defaulting to Int and Double means that everyday values are immediately interoperable in Swift code.
 It also matches the inferred types for numeric literals.*

-*Using sized types when working with explicitly-sized external data (such as samples from an audio file, or 8-bit data from an Arduino board) helps to catch any accidental overflows when writing new values to the external source.
-It also implicitly documents the nature of the data that is being worked with.*
+*Conversely, using sized types when working with explicitly-sized external data (such as samples from an audio file, or 8-bit data from an Arduino board) helps to catch any accidental overflows when writing new values to the external source.
+It also implicitly documents the nature of the external data.*

 When variables are initialized at the same time as they are declared, their type should be inferred (rather than explicitly typed) in variable declarations, as long as the initializing value makes the type sufficiently clear::

-    var ageInYears = 37                     // clearly Int
+    var age = 38                            // clearly Int
     var welcomeMessage = "hello, world"     // clearly String var π = 3.14159                         // clearly Double
     var hasHydratedContent = false          // clearly Bool var rootNode = Node()                   // clearly Node

-*Rationale: This keeps code as concise as possible, without any loss of type-safety.
-As long as the type is readably deducable, no clarity is lost.*
+*Rationale: This keeps code as concise as possible, without any loss of type-safety.*

 If the inferred type may be open to doubt, or if the desired type is not the default inferred type from a literal, it should be made explicit::

-    var firstName: NSString = "Dave"        // An NSString instance is not the inferred type from a string literal
+    var languageName: NSString = "Swift"    // An NSString instance is not the inferred type from a string literal

 Naming Conventions
 ------------------

-Type, protocol, typealias and type parameter names should always be written in ``UpperCamelCase``; variable names and function names should always be written in ``lowerCamelCase``.
+Types, protocols, typealiases, type parameters and enumeration member names should always be written in ``UpperCamelCase``.
+Variable names and function names should always be written in ``lowerCamelCase``.
 This includes variable names and function names containing words and acronyms that would otherwise be capitalized.
 A type or typealias for HTTP statuses might be called ``HTTPStatus``, for example, whereas a variable of this type might be called ``http304Status``.
+(Acronyms should still be capitalized if they are not the first word in a name, however, as in ``retrievePageAtURL``.)

-*Rationale: This provides a consistently-applied capitalization rule, unlike the Cocoa approach of* ``lowerCamelCase`` *for all variables and methods, apart from those that begin with an acronym.
-Names can then easily be distinguished by capitalization, even if the code is not syntax-colored.
+*Rationale: This provides a consistently-applied capitalization rule, unlike the Cocoa approach of* ``lowerCamelCase`` *for all variables and methods apart from those that begin with an acronym.
+Names can then be distinguished by capitalization, even if the code is not syntax-colored.
 Note, however, that Cocoa names will still be imported into Swift with their existing capitalization.*

 Variable names should be human-readable, and should not use unnecessary abbreviation.
 Variables of standard types should generally not include the name of the variable's type as part of their name.
 Clarity is preferred over brevity::